AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ## Basic rules

 The most simple rules are so-called *Basic rules*.
 They are used to block requests to specific URLs.
 Or to unblock it, if there is a special marker "@@" at the beginning of the rule.
-The basic principle for this type of rules is quite simple: you have to specify the address and additional parameters that limit or expand the scope of the rule.
+The basic principle for this type of rules is quite simple: you have to specify the address and additional parameters that limit or expand the rule scope.

 > **Sub-requests**
 >